 How to Actually Set your Yoga Class Prices: A Comprehensive Guide

-If you want to know how much yoga business owners charge, that’s easy to tell.
+If you want to know how much to charge for your yoga class business, that’s easy to tell.
 The average hourly cost of yoga classes ranges from $9-$30 for drop-ins.
 But setting yoga class prices wouldn’t be such a challenge for so many business owners if it were as easy as a simple Google search.

 Deciding yoga class prices is a delicate balance.
 On one hand, you want to ensure maximum profit for your yoga studio.
 On the other hand, you don’t want your clients to feel like they were fleeced.
 If you set the price too high, you’re selling yourself out, and if you set them too low, you’re selling yourself short.